open-telemetry/oteps/text/0016-named-tracers.md

 ## Internal details

-By providing a `TracerRegistry` / `MeterRegistry` and *Named Tracers / Meters*, a vendor or OpenTelemetry implementation gains more flexibility in providing Tracers and Meters and which attributes they set in the resulting Spans and Metrics that are produced.
+By providing a `TracerProvider` / `MeterProvider` and *Named Tracers / Meters*, a vendor or OpenTelemetry implementation gains more flexibility in providing Tracers and Meters and which attributes they set in the resulting Spans and Metrics that are produced.

 On an SDK level, the SpanData class and its Metrics counterpart are extended with a `getLibraryResource` function that returns the resource associated with the Tracer / Meter that created it.